srikanth-kilaru/rl-projects/pg/README.md

 'step()' function to execute a new policy action and which returns new observations, calculated rewards and the done flag

-'reset()' function invoked at the beginning of every new trajectory rollout,  which makes Sawyer return to initial condition and selection of a new goal from the specified list.
+'reset()' function invoked at the beginning of every new trajectory rollout,  which resets Sawyer to initial condition and picks a new goal from the specified list.

 A simple simulator is also implemented in the ros_env.py file which can be used by specifying the --sim flag during training and testing.
 NOTE: The simulator mode works only for velocity control mode.